Skip to main content

 Major Trails And Attractions

 Key attractions include the Aketajawe Research Station, offering opportunities for wildlife observation and research.
 The park features several waterfalls, including the impressive Togorara Falls, and numerous hiking trails that showcase the area's biodiversity.
-Traditional villages bordering the park provide cultural insights, while designated birdwatching spots offer chances to observe rare species.
+Traditional villages bordering the park provide cultural insights, while designated birdwatching spots offer chances to observe rare endemic species.
 The park's dual sections, Aketajawe and Lolobata, each present unique ecosystems and viewing opportunities, making it a significant destination for both research and ecotourism.

 Visitor Facilities And Travel